goeh/weather-collector/README.md

 With `VERSION` being equal to the release version e.g. `1.5.0`.

+### Run from source

+    ./gradlew run --args='/dev/ttyUSB0 19200'

+If you prefix the command with `--test`, the program will print info to the console and then stop.

+    ./gradlew run --args='--test /dev/ttyUSB0 19200'

+    The station is a Vantage Pro or Vantage Pro 2 Console Time: 2021-10-09T23:02:15.000+0200

+### Weather data storage

+Weather data downloaded from the weather station is stored by a data storage backend.
+There are a few data storage backend available in core:

+* DummyDataStore - Prints data to console / stdout
+* SqlDataStore - Stores data in a SQL / JDBC database
+* RemoteDataStore - POST data to an external HTTP endpoint

-The default database engine is H2 (www.h2database.com) and data is stored in a file called `weather-db.mv.db`.
+The default database engine used by the SqlDataStore is H2 (www.h2database.com) and data is stored in a file called `weather-db.mv.db`.
 You can configure another JDBC database using the `datastore.xxx` properties (see below).
 A suitable JDBC driver .jar must be located in the weather-collector-VERSION/lib folder at runtime.

 The first time you run the program with an empty database, it downloads **all** records from the weather station.
-This can take a long time (10 minutes).
+This can take a long time (10 minutes or more).
 The next time you run the program, it will only download records created since the last download.
 That should only take a minute.

-To make it easier to start the collector from `cron` or from the command line, create a start script.

-### Start script for Raspberry Pi (Raspbian)

-    #!/bin/bash
-    #
-    WEATHER_HOME=$HOME/weather
-    VERSION=1.5.0       # Example
-    COLLECTOR_HOME=$WEATHER_HOME/weather-collector-$VERSION
-    SERIAL_PORT=/dev/ttyUSB0
-    SERIAL_BAUD=19200

-    cd $COLLECTOR_HOME
-    bin/weather-collector $SERIAL_PORT $SERIAL_BAUD

 ### Sample collector.properties